 Places are offered subject to availability and suitability and only if parents feel they can support the recommendations set out in this prospectus.
 Partnership between parents and staff of the school is seen as key to the success of Beatrice Tate School.
 In order to facilitate this partnership, parents and school sign up to a home school agreement.
 A copy can be found on the website under policies.

-Lunch is prepared at Toby Lane, delivered to the school each day and served in the dining hall.
+Lunch is prepared off-site, delivered to the school each day and served in the dining hall.
 Dinner money is collected on the first day of each week for the whole week.
 The current cost of a school meal (fixed by the school meals service) is ÂŁ2.00 per day.
 Arrangements can be made for pupils requiring a special diet for health or religious reasons and a vegetarian meal is always available.

 Pupils, if they prefer, can bring packed lunches to be eaten in the dining hall.
 Please ensure any drinks are stored in unbreakable containers, no glass bottles or cans please.

 Formal homework on a regular basis is not compulsory for pupils who work hard in school.

 Homework does not just mean formal exercises carried out by children without the help of adults.
 In the case of pupils with severe learning difficulties, it is the involvement of parents and carers in joint activities, which is most valuable.
 If appropriate, homework may be set at the teacherâ€™s discretion or at the request of parents.

 Pupils may bring medication into school whether it is for long or short-term usage.
 However, the school nurse will require parents to make a written request should this be necessary.

 Each pupil has a form tutor who is responsible for his/her pastoral care.
 Tutor time is built into the timetable enabling each pupil to receive support or counselling if required.
 In addition to this, the Headteacher maintains an â€śopen doorâ€ť policy, whereby any pupil who may feel the need to see him, has the right to do so at any reasonable time.